Dana Fuchs

 Dana Fuchs (pronounced Fyooks, born January 10, 1976) is an American singer and songwriter known for a mix of Southern rock, soul, roots, and blues.
-She is also an actor.
-The New York Times Stephen Holden called Fuchs' performance in the film Across the Universe, "triumphal".
+She played Sadie in the film Across the Universe, her performance described by The New York Times as "triumphal".

 Early life

 The youngest of six children, Fuchs was born in New Jersey and raised in the small rural town of Wildwood, Florida.
 When she was twelve, she sang in the First Baptist Gospel Choir.
 Her father was an alcoholic and her grandfather died by suicide, which was the start of a series of family tragedies.
 In her teens she performed in drama class and in a guitar group.
 She began using illegal drugs, dropped out of school, left home, and worked as a stripper.
 After moving to New York City, she took a job as a legal secretary before returning to stripping.
 She entered psychotherapy and group meetings to begin to deal with her struggles.
 Soon after, her sister, an alcoholic and drug addict, died by suicide and her oldest brother died from brain cancer.

 Her experience with death and loss became a theme in her music.